shadeauchristensen/set-list-api/README.md

 ## Practice Problems

 Each of these problems has tests created for you.
 You will need to define the method.
+Each test is skipped, so unskip each test as you work through the problems.

 ### Set 1 - As a Class